 Q. What was the "game changer" that made Bill go public?

-A. His eyesight deteriorated and he had difficulty crossing busy roads.
-He was knocked down by a car and the issue became personal.
+A. His health deteriorated over the years of his dispute with Manchester University.
+In particular, his eyes started hemorrhaging and the process was irreversible.
+He was registered as partially sighted and had had difficulty crossing busy roads.
+He was knocked down by a car and the pedestrian safety issue became personal.

 You are challenged to check the facts

-You can then contact Manchester University and the EPSRC to cross check Bill's claims.
+You can then contact Manchester University and the EPSRC to cros check Bill's claims.
 The Freedom of Information Act is a very powerful tool that will enable you to do this.

 If you do go to the trouble of carrying out a rigorous investigation, you should compare the quality of the evidence you receive from both sides.

-Bill Courtney’s submissions to the Institute for Science, Ethics and Innovation were supported by very detailed references, with a total of 110 (one hundred and ten) documents being supplied in all.
+Bill Courtney’s submissions to the Institute for Science, Ethics and Innovation / Formal Enquiry Panel were supported by very detailed references, with a total of about 110 (one hundred and ten) documents being supplied in all.